Oriall/Oriall/README.md

 **`Student (Developer/Student/Designer)`**

 I'm a student currently studying, practicing, and researching programming languages (especially in the areas of websites and supplementary applications).
 I hope to learn from and connect with many experienced seniors in the field.
-Thank you very much!
+Thank you very much!.
+Oh, and all my project in here was originally created not for the purpose of making money, only for research and learning purposes.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">